katywren/Telegram_R/README.md

 # Telegram_R
-Code for the analysis of Telegram data in R
+Code for the extraction of Telegram data in R